Reference and Installation (Python)

 Python Environment Requirements

-The minimum Python version officially tested by AimRT is 3.10, and the minimum glibc version for Linux systems is 2.28 (you can check this using the ldd --version command).
+The lowest Python version officially tested by AimRT is 3.10, and the minimum glibc version on Linux systems is 2.28 (you can check this with the ldd --version command).

 We have tested the aimrt_py package on the following systems and Python versions: